-It has been commonly used in South America for centuries and in Japan and China for decades.
-It is used in traditional medicine with no proven scientific data on its effect on hypertension or hyperglycemia (Ulbricht 2010).
+It has been popularly used in South America for centuries and in Japan and China for decades.
+It is used in traditional medicine with no proven scientific data on its effect on arterial hypertension or hyperglycemia.
+(Ulbricht 2010)

 Devoid of toxicity (Gens 2003) at the dose of one or two cups of infusion daily.
-Maximum intake of steviol: 4 mg per Kg of weight per day.
+Maximum steviol intake: 4 mg per kg of body weight per day.

-Steviol glycosides are not genotoxic or carcinogenic (Urban 2013).
+Steviol glycosides are neither genotoxic nor carcinogenic.
+(Urban 2013).

-Given its lack of toxicity at correct doses, moderate consumption would be compatible with breastfeeding.
+Given its lack of toxicity at the correct doses, moderate consumption would be compatible with breastfeeding.